verata-veritatis/bybit-market-maker/README.md

 - If a single side of orders begins to fill, the bot cancels the other side of orders and places a take-profit at a user-defined distance away from the entry price.
 - A stop-loss can be set at a distance that is also user-defined.
 - If the position is closed, whether by close orders or stop loss, new long and short orders are placed and the cycle continues.
-- This strategy has little-to-no risk management.
-If all orders on a given side fill and the price continues in that direction, there is a liqiudation risk.
+- This strategy has little-to-no risk management and is meant to be used by the user as a "starting point".
+By default, a pretty distant stop-loss is used.
+It hurts.

 ## Disclaimer
 *This project is still in the early stages of development.
 Please refrain from using the bot on livenet until it is stable!*